cjriches/simulatron/Documentation/assembly-language.md

 A file must contain at least one instruction.

 It is conventional to place all constant declarations at the top of the file, followed by data declarations, and then instruction blocks.
-Each instruction block should be preceded by a label, and labels may also appear in the middle of instruction blocks.
+Each instruction block (except optionally the first) should be preceded by a label, and labels may also appear in the middle of instruction blocks.
 However, these are just conventions, and any ordering is legal.

 Comments are started by a double forward slash (`//`) and continue to the end of the line.
 These are ignored by the assembler.